slotThe/slotThe.github.io/posts/weighted-colimits/2022-10-15-weighted-colimits.md

   [\mathcal{J}^{\mathrm{op}}, \mathsf{Set}] (W, \mathcal{A}(F, a)).
 $$

-Note that, by the [Yoneda lemma](nlab:yoneda), the above isomorphism is uniquely determined by a natural transformation $W \implies
+Note that, by the [Yoneda lemma][nlab:yoneda], the above isomorphism is uniquely determined by a natural transformation $W \implies
 \mathcal{A}(F, W \otimes_{\mathcal{J}} F)$.
 As promised, this is exactly the representation we arrived at above.